DmShevchuk/ProgrammingCourse/README.md

 # Programming project for second semester

-4 laboratory work for second semester at ITMO as one project
+4 laboratory works for second semester at ITMO as one project

 ### Window for login/registration: